The rate at which a person can mature is directly proportional to the embarrassment he can tolerate. – Douglas Engelbart

 Nothing can be changed.
 At least nothing can be changed in the past.
 However, you can certainly learn from your experience and use it as a platform to lay down a stronger foundation for the future.

 So whether you thoroughly embarrassed yourself or successfully managed to work through an embarrassing situation, you will hopefully find the following guidelines of value.

 First, Forgive Yourself

 No matter what happened, no matter how you responded, and no matter what ended up transpiring, it’s essential that you forgive yourself and walk away with no regrets.

 Only through forgiveness do you have any chance of moving on with your life.

 Holding onto pain and regret will only prevent you from moving forward.
 Living with regret doesn’t help anyone feel better in the long-term.

 Stop Apologizing for Your Mistakes

-It’s important to keep reminding yourself that you’re not perfect, and never will be perfect.
-Perfection is all in the eye of the beholder.
+It’s important to keep reminding yourself that you’re imperfectly perfect.
+And that’s okay.
+Perfection is after all in the eye of the beholder.
 What looks like perfection for one person is far from perfect for another person.